zostera/django-icons/docs/settings.rst

 this is assumed to be the ``name`` parameter for the icon.

 The ``content`` parameter can specify content for the icon.
 If the content is a ``dict``, it will be considered a nested icon definition.
-If the content is a ``list``, it will be considered a list of content that shou dbe joined together.
+If the content is a ``list``, it will be considered content that should be concatenated.
 This can be used to create stacked icons.

 .. code:: Python